cyberbotics/webots/docs/guide/web-animation.md

 The web animation is played by a web component from the [WebotsAnimation.js] package called `webots-animation`.

 The following attributes are available:
-* `x3d`: the name of the .x3d file containing the animation world.
+* `x3d`: the name of the .x3d file containing the 3d model.
 * `json`: the name of the .json file containing the animation steps.
 * `autoplay`: 'true' or 'false' to determine if the animation should be played automatically.
 If `x3d` is set, the animation will be played by default.